Eswatini Privacy Centre

 The Consumer Credit Act require we use credit information only for the provided maximum periods prescribed for credit scoring or credit assessment.

 We keep specific data indefinitely to verify the integrity of the information we may need to process in the future.
-We store this information securely and don't use it for any other purpose.
+We store this information securely and do not use it for any other purpose.

 Legitimate interests

-The Law relating to the protection of personal data and privacy allows personal data usage where necessary for legitimate purposes without undue adverse impact.
+The Law relating to the protection of personal information and privacy allows personal information usage where necessary for legitimate purposes without undue adverse impact.
 We base most of our processing activities on the 'legitimate interests' condition.
 For more details, refer to the relevant privacy notices in the links above.

 Interest